CharlesCara/DatastreamDSWS2R/README.md

 This package is not provided by Refinitiv or an affiliate.
 I have written this package to help my work at Absolute Strategy Research.
 We are happy to make it available for others to use, but we offer or imply no warranty.

+### Update 1.9.1
+Change to use httr::RETRY when requesting data

 ### Update 1.8.1
 Change URL to https